 Anyway, her operation was during her Hot Cross Bun phase.
 So I buttered one, wrapped it up and took it to the hospital.
 I honestly didn’t think she would eat anything after undergoing her procedure, but sure enough, chicken nuggets and chips for tea.
 Then, the very next morning she devoured her Hot Cross Bun!

 She is 16 now and has just shared a bun with me.
 It got 10 out of 10 which, from a life-long lover of Hot Cross Buns, was all I needed to hear.

 I really do enjoy making food that my family and friends love.
 It was one of the reasons that I started feastingisfun, so I could share my own recipes with others.

 Now I never actually believed anyone, other than family, would read this blog.
 But it seems you do and you enjoy it.
 Not only that but it has helped people, in a number of ways.
 Last Sunday I know of two people who specifically made recipes from this blog – and they turned out well.
 That puts a huge smile on my face.

 Also others have been able to connect with me, as I understand, due to my own health issues (see Living With Seizures) and have found comfort in knowing they are not alone.

 Sharing recipes, fun, love, encouragement and always a hug when ever needed.

-The inspiration for this Hot Cross Bun recipe comes from the great baker Mr Paul Hollywood.
+The inspiration for this Hot Cross Bun recipe comes from both my daughter and the great baker Mr Paul Hollywood.
 I did actually start by looking at his recipe.
 However, me being me, I wanted to add some bits, change others, adapt the recipe for a bread maker/stand mixer.
 So in fact the recipe and method are mine, but thank you Paul for getting me off the starting blocks.